target0/ingi2349/README.md

 * HyperFlow: a distributed control plane for OpenFlow
 * Implementing Layer 2 Network Virtualization Using OpenFlow: Challenges and Solutions
 * Implementing an OpenFlow switch on the NetFPGA platform
-* Implementing an OpenFlow switch on the NetFPGA platform
 * Improving network management with software defined networking
 * Incremental consistent updates
 * Leveraging SDN layering to systematically troubleshoot networks